Orchomenus (Boeotia): Archaeology

+Round houses (two to six metres in diameter) from the Early Bronze Age (2800–1900 BC) were discovered.

-Most excavations have focussed on the early and Mycenean areas of the lower town, while the later Hellenistic city on the acropolis remains largely unexplored.
+Most excavations have focused on the early and Mycenean areas of the lower town, while the later Hellenistic city on the acropolis remains largely unexplored.

-In 1880–86, Heinrich Schliemann's excavations (H. Schliemann, Orchomenos, Leipzig 1881) revealed the tholos tomb he called the "Tomb of Minyas", a Mycenaean monument that equalled the "Tomb of Atreus" at Mycenae itself.
-In 1893, A. de Ridder excavated the temple of Asklepios and some burials in the Roman necropolis.
+In 1880–86, Heinrich Schliemann's excavations revealed the tholos tomb he called the "Tomb of Minyas", a Mycenaean monument that equaled the "Tomb of Atreus" at Mycenae itself.
+In 1893, André de Ridder excavated the temple of Asklepios and some burials in the Roman necropolis.
 In 1903–05, a Bavarian archaeological mission under Heinrich Bulle and Adolf Furtwängler conducted successful excavations at the site.
 Research continued in 1970–73 by the Archaeological Service under Theodore Spyropoulos, uncovering the Mycenaean palace, a prehistoric cemetery, the theatre and other structures.

 The Tomb of Minyas is one of the greatest burial monuments of the Mycenaean period.
 The tomb was probably built for the members of the royal family of Orchomenos in 1250 BC and was plundered in antiquity.
 The monument was visible for many centuries after its original use and even became a place of worship in the Hellenistic period.
 It was probably a famous landmark until at least the second century AD, when Pausanias visited Orchomenos and described the tholos in detail.
 It had a dromos thirty metres long.
 Its entrance was built of dark grey Levadeia marble and had a wooden door.
 The lintel, still in place today, is six metres long and weighs several tons.
 The entrance and the chamber were decorated with bronze rosettes as shown by the attachment holes on the walls and the ceiling of the side chamber is decorated with spirals and floral motifs in relief.
 In the centre of the Tholos, a rectangular burial monument dates to the Ηellenistic period (323–30 BC).
 It was partially restored by the architect-archaeologist A. Orlandos.
 In 1994, the Hellenic Ministry of Culture undertook restoration work consisting mainly of drainage and strengthening of the walls of the side chamber.

-The Neolithic remains found at Orchomenos were first thought to be in situ (Bulle 1907) but it later appeared that they consisted of fill in a levelling deposit (Kunze 1931; Treuil 1983).
-Thus the associated round houses (two to six metres in diameter) were in fact from the Early Bronze Age (2800–1900 BC).
-Later in that period, houses were apsidal.

 The Mycenaean palace to the east of the Tholos tomb and lying partially underneath the church is only partially excavated and consists of three wings, some of which were decorated with frescoes.
 The palace was destroyed c.
 1200 BC.

 The fortification walls of Orchomenos were built in the 2nd half of the 4th century BC under the Macedonians and crown the east end of mount Akontion.

 The theatre was built around the end of the 4th century BC.
 The cavea, with seats for the spectators, the orchestra and part of the scena are all preserved.
 It was in use until late Roman times (4th century AD).